swajid/review_and_read_ahead/README.md

      4. Have 1 or 2 committee members not be from the same grant & University, to make sure thesis gets completed on time and there aren't any new surprises -- should avoid a lot of off-putting University politics, keeps thesis directions novel & open and diffuses possible future schemes
+        1. very senior + ML/Stats
+        2. in/from Epigenetics (Institute)

      5. Apply to as many PhD fellowships as possible:
         "The reason this person recieved the grant is __simply__ because they applied to a lot of grants."